isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 the reasoning here is that reading things is done starting at normal eye level and moving away from that, which in the case of flags, one starts at the one closest to eye level, which is the bottom flag.
+This also explains why the hard cap of six is not very restrictive;
+often one does not sign every hierarchical level on a flag, leaving only two or three important ones above one's own.

 Since flags are allowed to specify their own pole colours, what happens when two flags specify different colours are put together?